AkramHazrati/AkramHazrati/README.md

 - 👋 Hi, I’m @AkramHazrati
 - 👀 I’m interested in Front End
-- 🌱 I’m studyng Computer Engineering in Shahid Beheshti University
+- 🌱 I’m studying Computer Engineering in Shahid Beheshti University
 - 📫 How to reach me hazrati1999a@gmail.com